 Surviving a mass shooting does not make you any less of a victim, but it does eliminate you from statistics the politicians and the NRA will use to bolster their arguments.
 Why should the hard work of medical practitioners and advancements in science that allow people to survive exclude these acts of violence from being counted as mass shootings?
 They shouldn’t, but it minimizes the statistics that could be used for gun reform.

 Putting this information out there, for all to see, is the only way to make people realize the size of the real issue.
 The media and the NRA will have you believe that the more these events are televised, the more they occur.
 True statistics say otherwise.

 We should not be minimizing the victims of gun violence and downplaying mass shootings for political gain or profit.
 Being shot makes you no less of a victim than someone killed by a gun.

 More than 3 people shot in a single act of violence is what we consider a mass shooting.
 This also includes the perpetrator.
 We may not want to view this person as human, but they are.
 Motive is not a factor in our definition.

 No, the current FBI definition of mass murder, from their recent study of active shooter events, is three or more killed: “the federal definition of ’mass killing’ — defined as ’three or more’ killed“ (source, PDF, pg 7)

-Until Congress starts funding gun violence research, others will have to fill the void.
-At this point (December 2015) Congress has effectively blocked the CDC from researching the underlying causes of gun violence.
-Our volunteers include published researchers with experience in scientific and medical fields, who understand how to collect and interpret data.
-We are confident in our data and we welcome anyone to review it.
+“Until Congress starts funding gun violence research, others will have to fill the void.
+At this point (December 2015) Congress has effectively blocked the CDC from researching the underlying causes of gun violence.” (from prior owners of this site).
+Also, every bit of information will have links to back them up.